anji-11/Brain-Tumor-Detection/README.md

 ## Getting Started
 ## Data Augmentation:
 ### Why did I use data augmentation?
 Since this is a small dataset, There wasn't enough examples to train the neural network.
-Also, data augmentation was useful in taclking the data imbalance issue in the data.
+Also, data augmentation was useful in tackling the data imbalance issue .

 Further explanations are found in the Data Augmentation notebook.